SahasraReddy11/CAL/README.md

 The codes present in the folder named "training" are each used to train a model with the given dataset.
 Please change the name of the dataset accordingly.

-The codes present in the folder named "interference" will help use the generated models  to test out prompts of your own.
+The codes present in the folder named "inference" will help use the generated models  to test out prompts of your own.